 Tagging budget items in the Title III-A budget is mandatory for the three required spending areas.
 Once all three required spending areas are addressed and tagged, a district may add additional allowable activities.
+A single budget item may have multiple tags, if appropriate.
 If some funds are not allocated and tagged for each required spending activity, a validation error will occur.
 Tagging items also allows the district to 1) filter budget items by specific tags, 2) evaluate areas in which they are spending, or not spending, their Title III-A funds, and 3) align their budgets with the Title III-A program details page.